lul29/Phys212/reading_text.md

 ### Reading a physics textbook.

 If you have taken a class from me, particularly online, you will know that I am big proponent of properly reading the textbook.
-You are not just learning from the textbook but I do expect you all to make the most out of the text before we use other resources.
+You are not just going to be learning from the textbook but I do expect you all to make the most out of the text before we use other resources.

 Here some tips on how to carefully read a physics textbook.